 Near the Telegraph Road entrance to the wood, the remains of an Armada beacon can still be seen, marked by a perfectly circular bank.
-Further west is the site of an Iron Age Fort dating back to 600BC.
+Further east is the site of an Iron Age Fort dating back to 600BC.
 With its way-marked paths, picnic tables and spectacular views, Telegraph Woods is a lovely place to spend time.

 Parking: Lay-bys on Telegraph Road or Moorhill Road

 Boyatt Wood today is a small remnant of the once much larger wood shown on old maps.
 The wood harbours wildflowers such as bluebells, wood anemones and violets.